BY-LAWS FOR THE NATIONAL ACADEMIC ADVISING ASSOCIATION

 (b) Inspection of Records.
 Any member, if the member be entitled and demands to inspect the records of the corporation pursuant to any statutory or other legal right, shall be privileged to inspect such records only during the usual and customary hours of business and in such manner as will not unduly interfere with the regular conduct of the business of the corporation.
 The member may delegate the right of inspection to an attorney and a certified or public accountant on the condition, to be enforced at the option of the corporation, that the member and such attorney and/or accountant agree with the corporation to furnish to the corporation promptly a true and correct copy of each report with respect to such inspection.
 No member shall use, permit to be used or acquiesce in the use by others of any information so obtained to the detriment of the corporation.
 The corporation as a condition precedent to the member's inspection of the records of the corporation may require the member to indemnify the corporation, in such manner and for such amount as may be determined by the Board of Directors, against any loss or damage which may be suffered by it arising out of or resulting from any unauthorized disclosure made or permitted to be made by such member of information obtained in the course of such inspection.

 1. Equal Opportunity.
-The membership and opportunities for leadership shall be open to all eligible individuals and there shall be no discrimination for reasons of religion, age, race or color, gender, marital status, sexual orientation, national origin, or disability.
+The membership and opportunities for leadership shall be open to all eligible individuals and there shall be no discrimination for reasons of religion, age, race or color, gender, gender identity, gender expression, veteran status, marital status, sexual orientation, national origin, or disability.

 2. Classes of Membership.
 The corporation shall have the following classes of membership: